LightofGolden/Project-Another-IDE/README.md

 # Project: Another IDE
 ## This is "Project: Another IDE" or shortened, "aIDE", an Integrated Developer Environment/IDE made in Roblox and Lua + Roblox's Luau.
 This is **NOT** intended for use, this is a fun solo project with me absolutely challenging myself with random 3AM motivation to make this.
+However, if you wanna use, you can, i can't limit you.

 # Progress List -- Current: *Stage 1*